edefimov/async-sockets/docs/source/processing_data.rst

 ================

 The ``DelayedOperation`` allows to postpone operation to some future time determined by a callback function.
-The callback function must answer the question *Is operation is still pending?* and return *true* if socket is waiting for something and *false* when it is ready to proceed.
-The function is executed each time there is some *other* socket in the engine is ready to process.
+The callback function must answer the question *"Is an operation is still pending?"* and return *true* if socket is waiting for something and *false* when it is ready to proceed.
+The function is executed each time there is some *other* socket in the engine to process.

-This feature is useful when one socket is waiting data from another one.
+This feature is useful when a socket is waiting data from another one.

 The constructor of ``DelayedOperation`` accepts three arguments: